asyncapi/generator/docs/template-development.md

 For example, if you want to generate an output using the above template, you need to have an AsyncAPI document that has servers that use `mqtt` in order to generate your desired output.
 If your AsyncAPI document has server connections with `kafka`, the generation process will be terminated since the only supported protocol mentioned is `mqtt`.

+### Accessing parameters inside the template

-Additionally, we can also have a configuration called `parameters` which is an object with all the parameters that can be passed when generating the template.
-When using the command line, it's done by indicating `--param name=value` or `-p name=value`:
+Additionally, we can also have a configuration called `parameters` which is an object with all the parameters that can be passed when generating the template:

 ```json
 {